Welcome to the Capital Crescent Trail

 A 2006 Survey shows that the Trail is one of the most heavily used trails in the nation.
 But much remains to be done to complete this wonderful trail and to make it a delight for all.
 The Trail will not be finished until it is completed as a paved off-road trail into downtown Silver Spring.
 The Coalition continues to work to complete the Trail and to provide features to make the Trail more attractive and fun to use.

 - Support the Coalition for the Capital Crescent Trail, which is a 501(c)(3) organization.
 Our Donate page shows how to make a donation.

 - Volunteer for trail maintenance or other trail building efforts.
 Our Volunteer page lists opportunities to help.

-- Join our CCCT Officers and Board at our monthly meeting for opportunities to get involved in ongoing projects.
+- Join our CCCT Officers and Board at our monthly meetings for opportunities to get involved in ongoing projects.
 Meeting information is on our Volunteer page.